 - Step 1: Fill in our volunteer application form

 - Step 2: We’ll let you know by the end of the month if you have been successful or not.
-If you have been successful, your online induction will start on the first Tuesday of next month.
+If you have been successful, we’ll talk you through your induction

 - Step 3: Complete the online induction

-- Step 4: Once you’ve completed your induction, you can start your SpunOut.ie volunteering role.
+- Step 4: Once you’ve completed your induction, you can start your spunout volunteering role.

 Frequently Asked Questions